realm/realm-core/README.md

 The [Catch2 and Google Test Explorer extension](https://marketplace.visualstudio.com/items?itemName=matepek.vscode-catch2-test-adapter) enables exploring, running, and debugging individual test cases.
 Simply build the `tests` target and execute the `Test: Focus on Test Explorer View` VSCode command or manually switch to the Test Explorer view in the sidebar to get started.

+### Developing inside a container

+The `.devcontainer` folders contains configuration for the [Visual Stuio Code Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension, which allows you to develop inside the same Docker container that CI runs in, which is especially useful because it also sets up the MongoDB Realm Test Server container.
+Make sure you have the `Remote - Containers` extension installed (it's part of the recommended extensions list for this repository) and run the `Remote-Containers: Reopen in Container` (or `Rebuild and Reopen in Container`) command.
+VSCode will build the image described in `Dockerfile`, spin up a container group using Docker Compose, and reopen the workspace from inside the container.

+#### `ssh-agent` forwarding

+The dev container needs your SSH key to clone the realm-sync repository during build.
+Make sure your agent is running and configured as described [here](https://developer.github.com/v3/guides/using-ssh-agent-forwarding/#your-local-ssh-agent-must-be-running).

+#### Docker resources

+Assign more memory and CPU to Docker for faster builds.
+The link step may fail inside the container if there's not enough memory, too.

 ## License

 Realm Object Store is published under the Apache 2.0 license.
 The [underlying core](https://github.com/realm/realm-core) is also published under the Apache 2.0 license.